lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt CIPHERTEXT_2, see {{asym-msg2-proc}}.

-* If all processing completed successfully, then make ID_CRED_R and (if present) EAD_2 available to the application for

-- and EAD processing.
+* If all processing completed successfully, then make ID_CRED_R and (if present) EAD_2 available to the application for authentication- and EAD processing.
 When and how to perform authentication is up to the application.

 * Obtain the authentication credential (CRED_R) and the authentication key of R from the application (or by other means).